Petaling District: Administrative divisions

 Petaling District is divided into 4 mukims.
-It was formed in 1974 by incorporating mukim Bukit Raja and Damansara (Klang District) with mukim Sungai Buloh and Petaling which was part of Kuala Lumpur district.
+It was formed in 1974 by incorporating mukim Bukit Raja and Damansara (formerly parts of the Klang District) with mukim Sungai Buloh and Petaling, which were part of Kuala Lumpur District.
 However, this definition is for historic administrative purposes only and does not reflect the modern rapid growth and subsequent reorganisation in 1997.